cucumber/gherkin/dart/README.md

 ### Configuration

-Configure which envelope kinds are emitted, the fallback dialect, and id generation.
+Configure which envelope kinds are emitted, the fallback dialect, and id generation via named constructor arguments.
 All envelope kinds are emitted by default; ids default to UUIDs.

-Use the constructor:

 ```dart
 final parser = GherkinParser(